What is the Civil Liability Act QLD? | Negligence Laws

-But what does it take to be held liable under this Act when you have suffered harm due to negligence?
-What is considered when assessing damages?
+But what does it take to be held liable under the Civil Liability Act QLD, when you have suffered an injury resulting from negligence?
+What is considered when claiming damages?
 Read on to discover how the QCLA shapes liability and affects your rights as an injured party.

 A notepad showing the words: Duty of care